-A Director is eligible for election or designation as a Director for two consecutive terms not to exceed, in the aggregate, six (6) years.
-This limitation can be abrogated to permit a Director to serve in the office of Vice Chair and can be additionally abrogated to permit a Director who holds the office of Vice Chair to serve in the office of the Chair.
-An individual would ideally not serve a term of more than 2 years in the role of Vice-Chair, Chair, Past-Chair, Secretary or Treasurer.
-Furthermore, this limitation does not apply to employees of the National Autism Organization Members.
+A Director is eligible for election or designation as a Director for three consecutive terms not to exceed, in the aggregate, six (6) years.
+This limitation can be abrogated (ignored) to permit a Director to serve in the office of Chair, Vice Chair or Past-Chair.

-When a Director is eligible for re-election and has continued interest in serving as a Director, the Governance Committee reviews his/her/their qualifications within the context of the skills matrix and then makes recommendations at the Annual General Meeting to the Members of the Corporation regarding re-elections.
+When a Director is eligible for re-election and has continued interest in serving as a Director, the Governance Committee reviews their qualifications within the context of the skills matrix and then makes recommendations at the Annual General Meeting to the Members of the Corporation regarding re-elections.